kamalpanhwar/phone_numbers/README.md

 # Mobile Number MCC and MCN retrieval service
+### CURRENT PROJECT IS UNDER DEVELOPMENT NOT FOR USE
 I saw one question on Quora that how can we retrieve MCC and MCN from mobile number I am being Voip Engineer, felt a realy need for this.
 But I found it is very difficult to get these numbers.
 As there is no such data which can match